NetFabric/NetFabric.Angle/README.md

 Implements a structure representing an angle.

-The explicit declaration of the units in creation and reading methods reduces the usual units confusion when dealing with angles.
+The angle is stored in memory in the angle measurement unit it was originally defined, with double precision, allowing fine control over conversions and reducing rounding errors.
+All operations are strongly-typed.

-Includes lerp, reduction, reference angle, comparison, classification and trigonometry operations.
+Includes angle operations like lerp, reduction, reference angle, comparison, classification and trigonometry.

 # Usage: